Ll0rens/Ll0rens.github.io/_posts/2022-11-03-kubernetes-architecture.md

 - Container engine: The aim of this component is to deploy the containers, so this component needs to be installed in every node of the cluster that a Pod can be deployed.
 - Kubelet: This components is in charge of deploying the containers in the Pod.
 In other words, when the `kube-scheduler` decides in which node the Pod has to be deployed, `kubelet` interacts with `kube-apiserver`, receives that information and thanks to the `container engine` it deploys the containers in the Pod.
 - Kube-proxy: This component is in charge of controlling the internal network traffic inside the cluster.
 Any kind of network traffic of a Pod passes through this component and it routes that traffic to its destination.

+## Namespaces

+Linux namespaces make it possible to run a whole range of applications on a single real machine and ensure no two of them can interfere with each other, without having to resort to using virtual machines.

+In **Kubernetes**, namespaces are virtual clusters backed by the same physical cluster.
+Kubernetes objects, such as pods and containers, live in namespaces.
+Namespaces are a way to separate and organize objects in your cluster.

+List namepaces:

+`kubectl get namespaces`

+All clusters have a **default** namespace

+It is possible to specify a namespace for each command:

+`kubectl get pods --namespace my-namespace`
+`kubectl get pods -n my-namespace`
+`kubectl get pods --all-namespaces`

+Create a namespace:
+`kubectl create namespace my-namespace`